 If the previous is true, why don’t all banks focus on attracting as many customers as possible?

-Could it be, “conventional wisdom?”
-Because of conventional wisdom, many banks embrace a fully allocated cost model which estimates each customer costs the bank approximately $200-500 per year.
+Could it be “conventional wisdom?”
+Because of conventional wisdom, many banks embrace a fully allocated cost model that estimates each customer costs the bank approximately $200-500 per year.
 Accepting this cost model requires that a cascade of flawed decisions follow: